gustycooper/gustycooper.github.io/labs/labs_lab02_00.md

 ## Questions

-**Points**: To earn these 10 points, you have to write or type answers to 20 questions; otherwise you receive 0 points.
+**Points**: Answer these questions for 20 points.
+You have to handwrite or type the answers to get the points.
+For each question that you do not answer, subtract one point.
+If you do not answer any questions, you get negative points.

 1. See [Java Expressions in Codepad](/gustycooper.github.io/labs_lab02_01) for questions on evaluating expressions.
 You should understand how to evaluate Java expressions so that you can compute in your mind the same answer as Java.